Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

     cf enable-service-access contrast-security-service-broker
 ```

-Now that the service-broker is working, you'll need to create a service instance and bind it to the application.
+Now that the service broker is working, create a service instance and bind it to the application.
 To create a service instance, run the following command:

 ```
 cf create-service contrast-security-service-broker ServicePlan1 <name_of_service>